techdivision/eds-eder-main/tools/importer/README.md

 AND category_assignment_tbl.tablenames = 'tx_news_domain_model_news'
 AND category_tbl.uid = category_assignment_tbl.uid_local
 AND category_tbl.parent IN (8563, 8960)
-GROUP BY news_tbl.uid
+AND path_segment NOT LIKE '%m-w%' # avoid jobs, and thus reaching the limit of entries in EDS GROUP BY news_tbl.uid
 ORDER BY news_tbl.tstamp DESC;